 Iran executes second man for alleged crime during nationwide protests

-Dubai, United Arab Emirates — Iran said Monday it executed a second prisoner detained and convicted amid nationwide protests challenging the country's theocracy, airing footage on state television it claimed showed him stabbing two men to death and running away.
+Dubai, United Arab Emirates — Iran on Monday executed a second prisoner detained and convicted amid nationwide protests challenging the country's theocracy, publicly hanging him from a construction crane as a gruesome warning to others.
+Tehran aired footage on state television it claimed showed him stabbing two men to death and running away.

 The public hanging of Majidreza Rahnavard, less than a month after he allegedly carried out the fatal stabbings of two security officials, shows the speed at which Iran now carries out death sentences handed down for those detained in the demonstrations the government hopes to put down.